Quick Score Reference

 Get detailed explanations for specific scores:

-Focus areas: Basic pronunciation, simple sentence structures, everyday vocabulary
+Focus areas: Basic sounds, greetings, numbers, simple everyday vocabulary

 59-66 Points (B2): Job-Ready Communication

 Confident, independent communication in most professional contexts.
-You can handle complex topics and express ideas clearly.
-This level meets requirements for most international companies.
+Can handle complex topics and express ideas clearly.

 Focus areas: Advanced fluency, specialized vocabulary, leadership communication